 Surgery, Plastic (Minnesota)

-The clerkship student functions as a subintern on one of the plastic surgery teams on the Saint Marys campus or Methodist campus of Mayo Clinic Hospital — Rochester.
-As a member of the team, students evaluate patients in the outpatient clinic, participate in hospital rounds, scrub for surgical procedures and participate in call with the plastic surgery residents.
+The clerkship student functions as a subintern on one of the plastic surgery teams on the campus of Mayo Clinic Hospital — Rochester.
+As a member of the team, students evaluate patients in the outpatient clinic, participate in hospital rounds, scrub for surgical procedures and participate in calls with the plastic surgery residents.

 - Achieve a basic level of understanding of plastic surgery disease processes, procedures, and pre- and post-operative care